“The present is a present, so treat it that way” ~ Ari Gunzburg

 The pursuit of happiness

-This morning, I posted the following question to the MakeLifeClick community: What one thing would you say to your younger self?
+During phase 2 of its launch, I posted the following question to the MakeLifeClick community: What one thing would you say to your younger self?

 Someone reflected on happiness as part of their response, and how, for many, it always seems just out of reach.
 They included the following quote by Alfred D. Souza, which I’ll end this post with…